Nshmais/Swiss-Tournament/README.md

 5. you can check select, update, insert,... to the created database
 6. (Ctrl+d) will log_off and return you to your VM

+## License

+`Multi-User-Blog` is a public domain work, dedicated using feel free to do whatever you want with it.